oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ## Learning More About Java Modular System

 The Java Modular System is an excellent addition to the Java ecosystem, it helps organize and isolate classes that were otherwise exposed without need.
-By looking at the application `module-info.java` it is possible to have a blueprint of its dependencies.
+By looking at the application `module-info.java` it is possible to have a blueprint of the application dependencies.

 The topic is broad and if you want to learn more this [talk by Alex Buckley](https://www.youtube.com/watch?v=22OW5t_Mbnk) is an excellent start.

-In case you have an existing Spring Boot application and want to make it use the modular system then this [talk by Jaap Coomans](https://www.youtube.com/watch?v=hxsCYxZ1gXU) covers it nicely.
+In case you have an existing Spring Boot application and want to make it use the modular system then this other [talk by Jaap Coomans](https://www.youtube.com/watch?v=hxsCYxZ1gXU) covers it nicely.

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow @oktadev on Twitter, like us on Facebook, or subscribe to our YouTube channel.